Work with the Hibernate console

-To see the query that was used to generate the table, click View Query on the toolbar.
+To see the query that was used to generate the result table, click View Query on the toolbar.
 If necessary, you can select the query text and copy it to the clipboard Ctrl+C.

 To close the pane where the query is shown, press Escape.